 Preparing evidence for court is another important task.
 When a case goes to trial, an evidence technician must locate each piece of evidence and have it ready to go on the day of the trial.
 An evidence technician may also appear in court and present the evidence in some cases.
 He may be called upon to answer questions about the evidence at this time.

 In addition, most evidence technicians will be required to release and audit evidence on a regular basis.
-When stolen items end up at a police station and are later identified their rightful owner, the evidence technician is responsible for releasing them.
+When stolen items end up at a police station and are later identified by their rightful owner, the evidence technician is responsible for releasing them.
 It is his responsibility to dispose of items that are deemed unreturnable in accordance with police regulations.

 Many technicians are also in charge of ordering supplies on a regular basis.
 It’s critical for an evidence technician to keep track of inventory in order to keep an evidence department adequately stocked.
 He might need to restock forensics equipment or plastic bags for evidence storage, for example.
 This procedure ensures that the evidence department runs smoothly.